About the Safe Church Program

 NCCA Child Safety Framework

-The National Framework and Training Standards for Child Safety have been developed by Child Wise in consultation with NCCA Safe Church Program members.
+The National Framework and Training Standards for Child Safety were developed by Child Wise in consultation with NCCA Safe Church Program members.
 The framework and guidance on developing training are based on the National Principles for Child Safety and provide churches and Christian ministries with a suite of information to develop their safeguarding capacity.
 This includes a self-assessment tool to measure progress on their child safeguarding journey against the National Principles for Child Safe Organisations.

 State and Territory Safe Church Awareness workshops